 When collaborating with colleagues, packing RAW files as EIPs creates a need to locate and include additional files.
-It is important to enable the Include Existing Adjustments option in the Adjustments panel when importing EIPs by using the Importer in a Session or Catalog.
+It is important to enabling the Include Existing Adjustments option in the Adjustments panel when importing EIPs by using the Importer in a Session or Catalog.
 Otherwise, those adjustments will not be visible and you will have to re-import the files.

 That is not the case when dragging and dropping a folder of EIP files into a Session.
 When you do that, Capture One automatically includes the existing adjustments when creating the previews.
 If the adjustments are not wanted, simply select a New Variant (Image -> New Variant) or use the shortcut F2/F7 (macOS/Windows).

-- Open a Session or Catalog, and select File -> Import Images... or click on the Import Images icon in the main toolbar.
+- Open a Session or Catalog, and select File -> Import Images... or click on the Import icon in the main toolbar.
 The Importer dialog opens.